GJAShaw/sandwich/README.md

 `sandwich`

-The terminal output is a list, which may not seem to be in any particular order (although see "Design" below), of valid digit runs between the 1 and the 9.
+The terminal output is a list of all valid digit runs from the set 2 to 8 inclusive.
 Each line of output comprises

 1. the set of digits in the run, in ascending order.
 Entry into the puzzle grid could be in any order, not necessarily ascending.
 2. the number of digits in the set